Indra's net: Indra and Atharva Veda

-According to Rajiv Malhotra, the earliest reference to a net belonging to Indra is in the Atharva Veda (c.
+According to author and Hindutva proponent Rajiv Malhotra, the earliest reference to a net belonging to Indra is in the Atharva Veda (c.
 1000 BCE).
 Verse 8.8.6. says:

 Vast indeed is the tactical net of great Indra, mighty of action and tempestuous of great speed.
 By that net, O Indra, pounce upon all the enemies so that none of the enemies may escape the arrest and punishment.

 And verse 8.8.8. says:

 This great world is the power net of mighty Indra, greater than the great.
 By that Indra-net of boundless reach, I hold all those enemies with the dark cover of vision, mind and senses.

+According to Alexander Owens, Malhotra "exaggerates its significance in the Atharva Veda", and participates in "the orientalist invention of Indra's Net", "impos[ing] the modern invention back onto Vedic literature."

 The net was one of the weapons of the sky-god Indra, used to snare and entangle enemies.
 The net also signifies magic or illusion.
 According to Teun Goudriaan, Indra is conceived in the Rig Veda as a great magician, tricking his enemies with their own weapons, thereby continuing human life and prosperity on earth.
 Indra became associated with earthly magic, as reflected in the term indrajal, "Indra's Net", the name given to the occult practices magicians.
 According to Goudriaan, the term indrajalam seems to originate in verse 8.8.8 from the Atharva Veda, of which Goudriaan gives a different translation:

 This world was the net of the great Sakra (Indra), of mighty size; by means of this net of Indra I envelop all those people with darkness.